Efficient Prior Sensitivity and Tipping-point Analysis for Medical Research: Revisiting Sampling Importance Resampling: Applications

 \subsection{Sensitivity analysis for nonparametric Bayesian meta-analysis}

 In meta-analyses for studies with substantial variability in quality, it is necessary to address internal validity biases.
 As internal validity biases are not directly observable, correcting for them in a meta-analysis remains a challenging task.
 To address this issue, \citet{verdeBiasCorrectedBayesianNonparametric2025} proposed a bias-corrected Bayesian nonparametric (BC-BNP) model.
-The BC-BNP model introduces the indicator variable $I_i$, which shows whether study $i$ is biased.
+The BC-BNP model introduces an indicator variable $I_i$ that indicates whether study $i$ is biased.
 It assumes that each study has the same probability of being biased.
-This probability, denoted by $\pi^\text{B}$, represents the uncertainty of the proportion of biased studies in the meta-analysis.
+This probability, denoted by $\pi^{\mathrm{B}}$, represents the probability that a study is biased.
 Although \citet{verdeBiasCorrectedBayesianNonparametric2025} proposed a procedure to determine the hyperparameters of the prior for $\pi^\text{B}$, a sensitivity analysis for this prior remains necessary.
 Therefore, this case study focuses on a sensitivity analysis of the prior for $\pi^\text{B}$.

+Suppose that a meta-analysis of $N$ studies reports effect estimates $y_1, y_2, \dots, y_N$ with their corresponding standard errors $\text{SE}_1, \text{SE}_2, \dots, \text{SE}_N$.
+If the outcome for each study is binary, $y_i$ represents the log-odds ratio. \citet{verdeBiasCorrectedBayesianNonparametric2025} assumed that the reported effect estimate $y_i$ follows